-On 5 March 2021, the company has agreed to execute and deliver deed of assignment in favour of the Macquarie Bank Limited as security for the working capital borrowing base facility in the aggregate amount of initially up to US\$10,000,000 granted to Blue Fin Tankers Inc., an affiliated company incorporated in the Republic of Marshall Islands under the common control of the ultimate holding company, Rhea Marine Ltd. The facility is secured by fixed charges over the whole assets and undertakings of the company.
+On 27 July 2022, the company entered into a security agreement with the Macquarie Bank Limited to act as a pledgor for a working capital credit facility in the aggregate amount of initially up to US\$50,000,000 granted to Pool Companies under the common control of the ultimate holding company, Rhea Marine Ltd. The facility is secured by fixed charges over the whole assets and undertakings of the company.
+As at date of this report no amount was drawn down from the facility.